-The cost of taking part on our unique and life changing voyages are just £85 per day for young people; this includes all food aboard (three cooked meals a day), some shore visits, safety equipment, waterproofs and the regular and necessary maintenance to Helen Mary R. As you can imagine this is less than half of the actual cost to the organisation.
+The cost of taking part on our unique and life changing voyages is just £65 per day for young people; this includes all food aboard (three cooked meals a day), some shore visits, safety equipment, waterproofs and the regular and necessary maintenance to Helen Mary R. As you can imagine this is less than half of the actual cost to the organisation.

 If your son, daughter or students are keen to sail with Morvargh Sailing Project but cannot afford the voyage fees, there may be a variety of ways in which they could raise the money.
 Some people take part in sponsored activities.
 Others manage to arrange for a local company to make a donation, or apply for funding from a local grant-giving body such as a Rotary Club.